A Classification of Modular Functors via Factorization Homology: Introduction and summary

 \subsection{Projective representations and equivalences}

 The construction of the moduli space $\moduli$ of modular functors provides in particular a convenient definition of equivalences of modular functors.
-By definition a modular functor leads to a coherent system of representations of central extensions of mapping class groups of surfaces.
-We allow arbitrary central extensions, and define $\moduli$ in such a way that if, roughly speaking, two modular functors produce systems of representations of possibly different central extensions such that one factors coherently through the other, we regard them to be equivalent.
+By definition a modular functor leads to a coherent system of representations of certain extensions of mapping class groups of surfaces.
+We allow for extensions subject only to rather mild conditions, and define $\moduli$ in such a way that if, roughly speaking, two modular functors produce systems of representations of possibly different extensions such that one factors coherently through the other, we regard them to be equivalent.
 General equivalences are given by zigzags of those kind of maps.

 For a fixed connected cyclic framed $E_2$-algebra $\cA$, the particular extension $\SurfA$ of $\Surf$ that enters the construction of the modular functor $\mathfrak F_\cA$ associated to $\cat{A}$ plays a distinguished role: For any other extension $\cat{Q}$, the modular $\cat{Q}$-algebra structures on $\cA$ are in one-to-one correspondence with genuine maps of extensions $\cat{Q}\to \SurfA$ (Theorem~\ref{thmuniversal}).
 Beware that this does not mean that $\SurfA$ is somehow minimal: For example, if $\cA$ can actually be given the structure of a $\Surf$-algebra, leading to genuine representations of mapping class groups, it does not mean that $\SurfA=\Surf$, but rather that there is a map of extensions $\Surf\to \SurfA$, i.e.\ a section.
 Different sections could a priori lead to non-equivalent $\Surf$-structures on $\cA$ which are still identified in $\moduli$.
 In other words, even if the projective representations at hand can be lifted to genuine representations, the correct notion of equivalence is still that of projective equivalence.